-CHUMBA USA Select Steel Tubing
+CHUMBA Select Steel Tubing

 Each frame starts as a bin of tubes that matches our build of materials.
 Our chosen blend of 4130 Cro-moly allow our bikes to be a unique blend of the toughest, lightest, and best made materials in the industry.
 Tube sets are chosen per model to achieve the perfect ride quality.
 We always use a few guiding prinicples though: